Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Downside analysis:  If the Panarchy is breaking into a pre-existing automatic system to do this, it's likely that what they're breaking was already the most efficient tool for the purpose, even if it was a tool that didn't work nearly as well as the diverse market that they replace it with.
 Is such a chaotic 'upgrade' worth its pricetag?
 The more administrative talent the regional government brings to the table, the more that answer is "yes", but part of the game is that eventually every administration gets overwhelmed.
 	10. Mechanism proposal:  The existence of subconscious education systems in some parts of the galaxy may account for part of the Commonwealth's consistent demand for cultural exports.
 Dream reeves might exist in many planetary populations as a class of cultural worker.
 	11. Downside analysis:  I've had some very cognitively extraordinary dreams before, but I've also not been the most useful person in any conventional sense.
 Would overworking peoples' brains in their sleep lead to an elevated rate of burn-out and neurological disorder?
 This seems like a technology that could've been implemented for +Happiness or +Science, and the Panarchy chose +Science.
+	12. Narrative indicator:  This technology would be 5/5 extremophilic, but the risk of overworked or overspecified dream reeve services archetypalizing the public *drains* some of its ability to push towards extreme evolutions.
+What thoughts are lost when you meddle with dreams?
+	13. Downside analysis:  Dreams may also have an *un*learning function.
+If so, this meddles with that.
+There's a risk of 'diseases of salience' increasing in the population that implements this from stressing the performance of the sleep function, which is a mental health hazard.
+The Panarchy really ought to be using this technology to protect the public's happiness...
+I may yet hack this game to modify its mechanics and put a +Happiness "Dream Reeve" technology in this slot, as the Panarchy needs it and this would be a great thing to reform into a happiness buff.
+Wouldn't it be better to have an advanced society... where nightmares are rare, good dreams are common, and most people are well-rested?
+	14. Apologia:  To be fair, if the subconscious education system *can* make people more well-rested on average, that *itself* could contribute to them getting effectively smarter (and thus more scientifically competent)... but unless I can manage to tweak the game to make a +Happiness buff out of this, I don't think this interpretation should be considered to override the hazards.
+Hah!
-	12. Bureaucratic waste analysis:  The amount of work needed to provide everyone in the public a source of new dreams EVERY NIGHT and to make those dreams INDIVIDUALLY INFORMATIVE sounds like an unbelievable workload.
+	15. Bureaucratic waste analysis:  The amount of work needed to provide everyone in the public a source of new dreams EVERY NIGHT and to make those dreams INDIVIDUALLY INFORMATIVE sounds like an unbelievable workload.
 It would be impossible to keep up, and that forever workload is a literal waste of bureaucratic effort...
 The farther behind its workload these systems get, the more they will then start metaphorically wasting bureaucrats as well, by interfering with their intellectual development.
 The spectre of corruption will be extant throughout as well, and where corruption arises under this system, it will waste a little more of society's potential every time it mangles someone's sleep.
-	13. Utopic rating:  2/5
+	16. Utopic rating:  2/5
-	14. Public protection rating:  3/5
+	17. Public protection rating:  3/5
+	18. Technological smoothness:  2/5
+	19. Technological extremophilia:  4/5
-	15. Kind of person most protected:  Princess Luna.
+	20. Kind of person most protected:  Princess Luna.
 More seriously, this tech protects the dream reeves themselves, as the dream-crafter professions exist only where this technology is implemented.
 10. Planned Urbanization
 	1. Mechanism proposal:  Implementing this fixes your government's public sector logistics across the entire district.
 The trains run on time, the trash gets collected, and the tapwater runs clear.
 This doesn't make your government virtuous, but it's a nice investment in basic quality of life.
 This encourages urbanization by making cities nicer places to live.
 	2. Mechanism proposal:  The general ubiquitous investments that galactic society makes in extirpating contagious diseases are under this tech's aegis, too.
 This encourages urbanization by making cities less sickening places to live.
 Also, less contagious disease means people can safely get closer to each other in lots of ways.
 	3. Downside analysis:  Architecture, mostly.
 Exotic building plans are likely to run into bureaucratic conflicts.
 Unless you have the budget for palaces, eh?
+	4. Downside analysis:  Street musicians.
+Denser urbanization.
+Also increases the survival rate of homeless people, unless your government is REALLY dystopic.
+	5. Mechanism proposal:  By condensing the population a little more effectively, this also permits more people per 'crowding level' in the sense of better preserving natural areas when people want to get *away* from the crowding.
-	4. Bureaucratic waste analysis:  You have to pay the wages for the city planning bureaucracy, and they tend thereafter to make construction a bit slower and more expensive.
+	6. Bureaucratic waste analysis:  You have to pay the wages for the city planning bureaucracy, and they tend thereafter to make construction a bit slower and more expensive.
 The waste here is nearly wholly literal, though there's some wiggle room for corruption to be playing a role.
-	5. Utopic rating:  5/5
+	7. Utopic rating:  5/5
-	6. Public protection rating:  5/5
+	8. Public protection rating:  5/5
+	9. Technological smoothness:  5/5
+	10. Technological extremophilia:  Territory average
-	7. Kind of person most protected:  Street musicians & pacifist logisticians.
+	11. Kind of person most protected:  Street musicians & pacifist logisticians.
 11. Panarchic Palaces
 	1. Mechanism proposal:  The obvious function of a palace is to be an aspirational reward for high achievers.
 Palaces are gigantic lairs of the overglorified.
 This is a real function.
 	2. Mechanism proposal:  A sometimes-forgotten function of a palace is to be an administrative center.
 Government archives are built in (sometimes under) palaces.
 High bureaucrats have postings here, and so do their essential staff.
 In the galaxy's great struggle to figure out who can govern without lying and running off with the treasury, the palace provides a place to trial staff in conditions that are luxurious yet closely observed.
 This also insulates key talent from outside hostility.